 Rockin’ the Preschoolians

 This post was originally written in mid-2007.
-Since then I have received an unsolicited complaint about their customer from another mom.
+Since then I have received an unsolicited complaint about their customer service from another mom.
 I have not been able to confirm this issue.
-Please do some online research before online ordering.
+Please do some online research before ordering.

 I was going to start my talking about how my family calls me Imelda Marcos because I have so many shoes, but then I realized that might be an outdated reference.
 So, yeah, I have lots of shoes.
 When I found out I was doing a review of Preschoolians, a new shoe line for babies, toddlers, and preschoolers, I was giddy.
 My daughter, Charlotte, doesn’t quite have the same passion for shoes as I have (she is 3 and a half), but I love shoes in her behalf.

 My husband doesn’t understand how a little kid would need more than one or two pairs of shoes.
 One or two?!
 A kid who is walking needs a pair to run around in, one for dressy occasions, one for water or sand, rubber boots for when it rains, and sandals for summer, at a minimum.
 My poor poor spouse, I think he thought he wouldn’t have to deal with a pile of shoes for the child until she was at least 13.
 He also never saw the website for Preschoolians.
 Oh my god.
 You can pick from a huge selection of pre-styled shoes with a huge selection of purposes for different ages.
 There are shoes for crawling, new walkers, runners, Mary Janes for girls.
 A lot of detail and research has been put into making Preschoolian shoes.
 From their own website:

 Pediatricians agree.
 Barefoot is Best for foot development.
 Unfortunately, keeping your baby’s feet warm, clean and protected from sharp objects is equally important.
 With these two thoughts in mind, we have developed the most flexible, comfortable, well-fitting shoes for every stage of your child’s developmental period.